 How were these guidelines created?

 Our guidelines were created by a Diocesan Task Force comprised of principals, teachers, parents, and healthcare professionals.
-Click here to for a message from Karla Luke, Associate Superintendent, for more information.
+Click here to for a message from Karla Luke, Executive Director of School Operations, for more information.

 What can I do to help prevent the spread of COVID-19?